Yardize logo Yardize

 About this property

-The residence at 38 Jauncey Court presents a four‑bedroom house set on a 740 m² block, offering a straightforward floor plan that accommodates family living and outdoor activities.
-It was sold for $410,000 on 7 Mar 2008.
+38 Jauncey Court is a four‑bedroom house set on a 740 m² parcel in Charnwood, providing a clear division between communal living spaces and private sleeping areas.
+The property was sold for $410,000 on 7 Mar 2008, highlighting its appeal for a family‑focused lifestyle.

 Sales history